 - Influenza type C viruses: Are not associated with severe disease, epidemics, or pandemics.

 - Influenza D viruses: Primarily affect cattle and are not known to infect or cause illness in people, so neither will be discussed further here.

 FLU PANDEMIC IN THE WORLD

-Influenza A and B viruses both undergo gradual, continuous change in the HA and NA proteins, known as antigenic drift.
+These diseases (Influenza A and B) viruses both undergo gradual, continuous change in the HA and NA proteins, known as antigenic drift.
 As a result of these antigenic changes, antibodies produced to influenza viruses as a result of infection or vaccination with earlier strains may not be protective against viruses circulating in later years.
 Consequently, yearly epidemics usually occur in populations, and multiple infections can occur over a person’s lifetime.
 Antigenic changes also necessitate frequent updating of influenza vaccine components to ensure that the vaccine is matched to circulating viruses.

 In addition to antigenic drift, influenza type A viruses can undergo a more dramatic and abrupt type of antigenic change called an antigenic shift, which occurs when viruses belonging to a new influenza A sub type bearing either a novel HA protein or novel HA and NA proteins infect humans.

 A novel HA protein can include a virus of the same sub type but be dramatically antigenically different, as was seen during the 2009 H1N1 pandemic, where the HA likely came from a swine reservoir.
 While antigenic drift occurs continuously, antigenic shift occurs infrequently.
 When antigenic shift does occur, a large proportion, or even all, of the world’s population has no antibody against the new virus.
 If the novel influenza A virus causes disease and is efficiently transmitted among humans, a worldwide epidemic called a pandemic may result.